 But it's still completely doable, and the results are just as good, as tasty and creamy as traditional cheesecakes.

 This cake is amazing.
 It tastes JUST LIKE regular cheesecake.
 I use low-fat ingredients, but you can definitely use full-fat ones if you prefer.

 2. Ricotta cheesecake

-Ricotta cheesecake is different than regular cheesecake because it tends to be light and airy.
-So it’s not as creamy, but it’s lighter in texture.
+Ricotta cheesecake is different from regular cheesecake because it tends to be light and airy.
+So it's not as creamy, but it's lighter in texture.
 I love both!